esheldon/wq/README.md

     wq sub job_file
     wq sub -c command

-For example, here is how to run the command "wc file" using a command argument

-    wq sub -c "wc file"

 The job file contains a "command" and a set of requirements; see the Job Files section for more details.
 You can also send requirements using -r/--require

-    wq sub -r "requirements" job_file
+    wq sub -r requirements job_file
-    wq sub -r "requirements" -c "commands"
+    wq sub -r requirements -c command

 Requirements sent using -r will over-ride those in the job file.
 For a list of available requirements fields, see the Requirements sub-section.

-Note if you need to keep the outputs of your command, you should redirect them to files.
+Note if you need to keep the outputs of your command, you need to redirect them to files yourself.

 ### Putting Jobs in the Background